bryanyuan1/bryanyuan1.github.io/_pages/cv.md

   - **Project**: [suturing simulation](/projects/suturing-sim)
   - [UCSD Advanced Robotics and Controls Lab](https://www.ucsdarclab.com/)
   - Duties included:
-    - Developed a simulation environment using OpenGL and position based dynamics (PBD) to train robots for automated surgery.
+    - Developed a simulation environment using OpenGL and position based dynamics (PBD) to train robots for automated surgical suturing.
-    - Successfully simulated the deformation of the tissue during suturing with a new constraint formula, appearing more real than existing solutions.
+    - Successfully simulated the deformation of the tissue during suturing with a new constraint formula.
-    - Derived a novel physics simulation method called diffPBD by making PBD differentiable, enabling direct gradient-based control of a gripper to deform the tissue towards the target shape.
+    - Derived a novel physical simulation method called diffPBD by making PBD differentiable, enabling direct gradient-based control of a gripper to deform the tissue towards the target shape.
   - **Supervisor**: [Professor Michael Yip](https://yip.eng.ucsd.edu/)

 - December 2020 - Present: **Research Assistant**